people experience some worry or anxiety at some time. That is a normal part of life and living

 Thank goodness our area just started a recycle pickup every two weeks.
 We have a “special recycle can” and all the recyclables go in there and out to the pickup every couple weeks.
 That has been especially helpful for cardboard boxes for us.
 But there are other options for LETTING GO.
 Most areas have Salvation Army centers that take clothing, furniture and such.
 Habitat Houses also take used furniture and household items and so do other non-profit agencies and they can sell them to make money for their organization.
 YOU get the SPACE you wanted and THEY get the FUNDING they need.
 It is a WIN-WIN.

-BEST WISHES TO YOU IN THE NEW YEAR.
-And start checking out the STUFF you can LET GO!
+BEST WISHES TO YOU in your effort to Cut the Clutter.
+Start checking out the STUFF you can LET GO!
 Clear up the CLUTTER and REDUCE YOUR STRESS!!!
 Usually having some clear space is less stressful and it also gives you a chance to organize the things you REALLY USE and NEED in your life.
-HAPPY 2017
+HAPPY NEW YEAR!!
+OR WHENEVER YOU START!